sanity-io/visual-editing/packages/svelte-loader/README.md

 ## Usage

-### Setup loaders for server and client side fetching
+### Setup Sanity loaders for server and client side fetching

 The loader file will run both on the client and server, it creates a query store and exports some useful methods we will use to query data and enable Live Mode.